 Do not be tempted to demonstrate your individuality by using a non-standard paper size: you will simply irritate the employer.
 There are basically 2 standard paper sizes, depending on the part of the world:

-- A4 (297 x 210 millimetres) - used largely in Europe, including the United Kingdom
+- A4 (297 x 210 millimetres) - used by most of the world excluding the USA and Canada

-- US Letter Size (8 1/2 x 11 inches) - used largely in the United States
+- US Letter Size (8 1/2 x 11 inches) - used largely in the USA and Canada

 You must judge for yourself the most appropriate size for the company or companies to which you are applying.